Tudor Minstrel: 1947: three-year-old season

 Tudor Minstrel began his 1947 by winning a minor race at Bath and then started 11/8 favourite for the 2000 Guineas at Newmarket.
-Ridden by Gordon Richards, Tudor Minstrel won the one mile 2,000 Guineas by eight lengths, from Saravan, with Sayajirao in third.
-The winning margin was the biggest recorded in the race in the 20th century.
+Ridden by Gordon Richards, Tudor Minstrel won the one mile Guineas by eight lengths, from Saravan, with Sayajirao in third.
+The winning margin was the biggest recorded in the race in the twentieth century.
 Richards eased the colt down in the final furlong, leading contemporary observers to believe that Tudor Minstrel could have won the race by twenty lengths.
 In the aftermath of his Guineas win, he was described as the "horse of the century".

 In the Derby, Tudor Minstrel started at odds of 4/7 at Epsom on a cold, wet day in front of an estimated 400,000 spectators including the King and Queen.
 Doubts about his stamina were countered by those who pointed out that his pedigree contained many good stayers, with one observer stating that Tudor Minstrel could win the race even if he were hitched to a cart.
 He failed to settle in the early stages and tired in the straight, finishing fourth behind Pearl Diver.
 Later in June, Tudor Minstrel returned to one mile for the St. James's Palace Stakes at Royal Ascot and won easily.
 In July, the colt was again tried over middle distances in the Eclipse Stakes at Sandown but finished second behind Migoli.

 In Autumn, Tudor Minstrel appeared for the final time and won the Knight's Royal Stakes at Ascot, a race which was the forerunner of the Queen Elizabeth II Stakes, beating a field which included Petition and the leading sprinter The Bug.

 Assessment

-British rating company Timeform have Tudor Minstrel ranked equal third among post-war European racehorses, level with Brigadier Gerard but behind Sea-Bird and Frankel.
+British rating company Timeform have Tudor Minstrel ranked equal third among post-war European racehorses, level with Brigadier Gerard and behind only Sea-Bird and Frankel.